ebendutoit/google-bigquery-data-modeller/README.md

 ## Installation and usage

 1. Authenticate with Google Cloud from your command line: `gcloud init`
+2. Run `./install.sh` to install the requirements

-2. Deploy a view with:
+3. Deploy a view with:
 ```
 ./compile.py -m select_101.sql.j2 -v -d <DATASET> -p <PROJECTID>
 ```

-3. Reference SQL templates from other templates:
+4. Reference SQL templates from other templates
 ```
 SELECT *
 FROM (
     {% include 'select_101/select_101.sql.j2' %}
 )
 ```

-4. Define the schema of views in a `json` file.
-One file per metric.
+5. Define the schema of views in a `json` file.
+One file per metric

 ## Configuration